-We’ve come to see a pattern that some military affiliated students enroll in a two year associate’s degree program after getting out of the military.
-It has gotten us to wonder, why?
-Why limit yourself to a two-year program when (depending upon your service) you have the opportunity to enroll in a 4 year bachelor’s program paid for with your GI Bill benefits?
+Why limit yourself to a two-year associate’s program when (depending upon your service) you have the opportunity to enroll in a 4 year bachelor’s program paid for with your GI Bill benefits?
 Furthermore, an individual with a bachelor’s degree will make more money than someone with an associate’s degree.

 Why You Shouldn’t Discredit a Bachelor’s Degree

-While we aren’t here to discredit those concerns and reasons, we wanted to address them.
-At the end of the day, a bachelor’s degree is going to set you up for success in the civilian world, and if you have the opportunity to enroll in a 4-year program at no added cost, why not?
+These are all very valid concerns.
+However, let’s look at a different perspective: A bachelor’s degree is going to set you up for success in the civilian world, and if you have the opportunity to enroll in a 4-year program at no added cost, why not?
 We’ve addressed each of the aforementioned concerns below:

 - We are all basically still children in high school.
 (Don’t let your high school experiences dictate your future.)
 Military service forces individuals to grow up.
 After years of service you have learned, grown, and matured.
 You are uniquely positioned to use the skills you’ve acquired through service and apply them to a degree program.
 Also, you can explore how to turn your military experience into college credit through the Joint Services Transcript, CLEP Exam, or DSST Exam.
 (Don’t let your past dictate your future.)